Arksine/moonraker/docs/web_api.md

 Returns:

-An object containing stubbed Octoprint settings.
+An object containing stubbed OctoPrint settings.
 The webcam route is hardcoded to Fluidd/Mainsail default path.
-We say we have the UFP plugin installed so that Cura-Octoprint will upload in the preferred UFP format.
+We say we have the UFP plugin installed so that Cura-OctoPrint will upload in the preferred UFP format.
 ```json
 {